alexsabine/CRR/CRR_COMPREHENSIVE_SUMMARY.md

 ### Epistemic Status

 CRR is neither obviously correct nor obviously wrong.
 It occupies the space of "promising theoretical synthesis that requires further validation."
 The mathematical structure is sound.
 The empirical claims are testable.
 The predictions are specific and falsifiable.
 The philosophical implications are worth exploring.
-What would strengthen it most: independent derivation of CV = Ω/2 from first principles, successful prospective prediction of rupture timing in novel systems, and CRR-based continual learning algorithms that outperform standard methods.
+What would strengthen it most: formal verification that the Bernoulli trial identification follows necessarily from the axioms (rather than being well-motivated), successful prospective prediction of rupture timing in novel systems, and CRR-based continual learning algorithms that outperform standard methods.
 What would weaken it most: consistent failure of CV predictions in new systems, discovery of bounded systems without CRR dynamics, or a better alternative framework explaining the same phenomena.

 ---